 Monks of the Hermitage strictly follow the monastic code (vinaya) as has been laid down by the Buddha.
 The laypeople who come to the Hermitage are not bound by the rules for monastics.
 You can interact with them as you would with any friend or acquaintance.
 However note that,

 in addressing a monk, it is generally considered impolite to refer to them directly by name without an appropriate form of address.
-Any monk can be addressed as “Bhante” (in Pali language) or "Venerable" (in English) or "Častiti" (in Slovenian).
+Any monk can be addressed as “Bhante” (in Pali language).
 Alternatively you can address any monastic who has been ordained for more than ten years as “Ajahn” (in Thai).
 [Occasioanally you might see in some formal writings "Thera" ("the Elder") and "Bhikkhu" ("a monk" or "a "alms-mendicant", abriviation is "Bh."), however usully we do not use them when we address a monk.];

-according to the rules of celibacy, a monk preferably may not sit or talk alone with women in indoor closed areas.
+according to the rules of celibacy, a monk preferably may not sit or talk alone with women in indoor closed or secluded areas.
 The presence of another man is required;

 the rules for monks and nuns require that they do not touch members of the opposite sex.
 No need to feel awkward.
 If you wish you can greet them by holding your palms together in the praying position;